saurabh-hirani/posts/update-security-group-rule/README.md

-Reference code for substack post - WIP
+Reference code for substack post - [If it ain't broke..](https://saurabhhirani.substack.com/p/if-it-aint-broke)